Arblaster & Clarke Wine Tours Booking Conditions

 Please check the price of your chosen holiday at the time of booking as sometimes changes and errors can occur.
 We reserve the right to increase / decrease and correct errors in advertised prices and make changes to and correct errors in services or other particulars contained in our brochure/website at any time before your holiday is confirmed.
 We will advise you of any change/error of which we are aware and of the then applicable price or other changes at the time of booking.

-Once the price of your chosen holiday has been confirmed at the time of booking, then subject to the correction of errors, we will only increase or decrease the price in the following circumstances.
+2a) Our price guarantee: The price of your chosen holiday will be as confirmed at the time of booking, then subject to the correction of errors, we will not increase your holiday price.
+In the event that a holiday price is reduced after you have booked, you will receive an invoice or a refund for the lower amount.

 3) AMENDMENTS BY YOU